Drivers Hours Laws

 • Driving time does not exceed 9 hours in any 24 hours

-• Your drivers day including driving, waiting time, breaks and all other duties does not exceed consecutive 13 hours including your driver getting from/to his base.
+• Your drivers day including driving, waiting time, breaks and all other duties does not exceed 13 hours in total including your driver getting from/to his base.

 • The driver's overnight rest requirements of 11 hours are adhered to in full.